Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Firm Networks at Competitive Equilibrium

-where $C_i$ is the households' demand for good $i$.
-For Leontief production functions with $b=1$, the resulting equations are linear and read:
+For Leontief production functions with $b=1$, the resulting equations are linear and identical to those of the classical equilibrium for which profits are naturally zero when markets clear.
+They read:

-where $\boldsymbol{\mathcal{M}}$ is a matrix defined as $\boldsymbol{\mathcal{M}}_{ij}= z_i \delta_{ij} - J_{ij}$, $\mathbf{V}_i = J_{i0}$ is the workforce need of firm $i$ and $\boldsymbol{\kappa}$ a positive vector describing final demand.\footnote{Vector division in Eq. \eqref{eq:prod_eq_CRS} is understood as component-wise division.} For more general production functions, the equations can be written down as well -- see Appendix~\ref{ap:eq} -- but we will not consider them in the present paper.
-The important features are: \begin{itemize} \item For Eqs. (\ref{eq:price_eq_CRS},~\ref{eq:prod_eq_CRS}) to have positive solutions for prices and productions, $\boldsymbol{\mathcal{M}}$ must be a so-called $M$-matrix \cite{hs_condition,Fiedler1962,moranb}.
-Owing to its particular shape, with non-negative terms on the diagonal and negative terms on the off-diagonal, this is equivalent to the spectrum of $\boldsymbol{\mathcal{M}}$ having a positive real part.
-For a given set of input-output coefficients $J_{ij}$, this imposes that firms productivities must be large enough, otherwise no realisable equilibrium exists. \item For all finite values of $q$ in the CES production function, some analogous conditions must be fulfilled for a realisable equilibrium to exist \cite{moranb}. \item When $q = +\infty$ (i.e. in the Cobb-Douglas case), positive solutions to the equilibrium equations {\it always exist}, independently of productivities or network coefficients \cite{acemoglu2012network}. \end{itemize}
+where $\boldsymbol{\mathcal{M}}$ is a matrix defined as $\boldsymbol{\mathcal{M}}_{ij}= z_i \delta_{ij} - J_{ij}$ (where $\delta_{ij}$ is the Kronecker symbol $\delta_{ij}=1$ for $i=j$, $0$ otherwise), ${V}_i := p_0J_{i0}$ is the workforce need of firm $i$ and $\boldsymbol{\kappa}$ a positive vector describing final demand.\footnote{Vector division in Eq. \eqref{eq:prod_eq_CRS} is understood as component-wise division.}\textsuperscript{,}\footnote{The term $\boldsymbol{\kappa}/\peqv$ is the household's equilibrium consumption obtained through utility maximization, see below.} For more general production functions, the equations can be written down as well -- see Appendix~\ref{ap:eq} -- but we will not consider them further in the present paper.
+The important features are: \begin{itemize} \item For Eqs. (\ref{eq:price_eq_CRS},~\ref{eq:prod_eq_CRS}) to have non-negative solutions for prices and productions, $\boldsymbol{\mathcal{M}}$ must be a so-called $M$-matrix, as shown by \cite{hs_condition,Fiedler1962} and, in the context of production networks, \cite{moranb}.
+Owing to its particular shape, with non-negative terms on the diagonal and negative terms on the off-diagonal, this is equivalent to the spectrum of $\boldsymbol{\mathcal{M}}$ having a non-negative real part.
+For a given set of input-output coefficients $J_{ij}$, this imposes that firms productivities must be large enough, otherwise no admissible equilibrium exists where all $N$ firms are alive.\footnote{For an admissible equilibrium to reappear with the same level of productivity, one must necessarily remove some firms from the network and from the production function of the surviving firms.} \item For all finite values of $q < + \infty$ in the CES production function, some analogous conditions must be fulfilled for an admissible equilibrium to exist, see \cite{moranb}. \item When $q = +\infty$ (i.e. in the Cobb-Douglas case), positive solutions to the equilibrium equations {\it always exist}, independently of productivities or network coefficients (see Appendix \ref{ap:eq}), as is the case in the article by \cite{acemoglu2012network}. \end{itemize}